-Grade Level: 9-12 Applied Indiana Studies is an integrated course that compares and contrasts state and Course # 1518Apl national developments in the areas of politics, economics, history, and culture.
+9-12 Grade Level: Applied Indiana Studies is an integrated course that compares and contrasts state and Course # 1518Apl national developments in the areas of politics, economics, history, and culture.
 The course Applied Units: 2 Maximum uses Indiana history as a basis for understanding current policies, practices, and state legislative procedures.
 Examination of individual leaders (state or local) and their roles in Counts as a Social Studies a democratic society will be included.
-Student will examine the participation of citizens in Requirement or Elective for the the political process to understand their role.
-Selections from Indiana arts and literature Certification of Completion may also be analyzed for insights into historical events and cultural expressions.
+Student will examine the participation of citizens in the political process to understand their role.
+Selections from Indiana arts and literature Requirement or Elective for the Certification of Completion may also be analyzed for insights into historical events and cultural expressions.
 Prerequisite: None Must be offered at least once per school year